-Total number of students of the official age group for a given level of education who are attending school at any level of education, expressed as a percentage of the corresponding population
+Total number of students of the official age group for a given level of education who are attending school at any level of education, expressed as a percentage of the corresponding population.

-Divide the total number of students in the official school age range for the given level of education who are attending school at any level of education by the population of the same age group and multiply the result by 100
+Total number of students in the official school age range for the given level of education who are attending school in any level of education expressed as percentage of the population of the same age group for the given level of education.

 To measure the actual school participation of the official school age population for a given level of education.

 The age ranges associated with the education levels are based on the International Standard Classification of Education (ISCED), and the education levels and grades used in the calculation of attendance rates should be consistent with each country’s ISCED mapping.

 In addition, the data collection period for international household survey programmes may not be aligned with the academic year.
 This can create distortions in the age data used to calculate education indicators.
 Education systems generally define the intended or “official” ages for a given level of education based on the age of the child at the beginning of the academic year.
 In other words, the reference date for ages is the start month of the academic year.
 By contrast, household surveys may collect data on the educational status and age of children many months after the start of the academic year.
 The reference date for age information is the date the survey data were collected, which means it varies among households.
 Considering the gap between the start of the academic year for which attendance data are collected and the date on which the survey was carried out is crucial for accurate calculation of education indicators.